emilianavt/VSeeFaceManual/README.md

 Old versions can be found in the release archive [here](https://github.com/emilianavt/VSeeFaceReleases/releases/).
 This website, the #vseeface-updates channel on Deat's discord and the release archive are the only official download locations for VSeeFace.

-I post news about new versions and the development process in Twitter with the `#VSeeFace` hashtag.
+I post news about new versions and the development process on Twitter with the `#VSeeFace` hashtag.
 Feel free to also use this hashtag for anything VSeeFace related.
 Starting with 1.13.26, VSeeFace will also check for updates and display a green message in the upper left corner when a new version is available, so please make sure to update if you are still on an older version.

 The latest release notes can be found <a href="https://gist.github.com/emilianavt/90bc0b73e2713276e6f630db09977eae">here</a>.